AyushSriv06/drizzz/README.md

 The application implements basic reconnection security by tracking IP addresses and user sessions.

+- **🔍 Network Discovery**: UDP broadcast messages are limited to local network scope for security
 - **📁 Folder Path Validation**: The application verifies that shared folder paths exist before establishing a connection.
 If an invalid path is provided, the user will be prompted to enter a valid folder path.
 - **🔌 Server Availability Check**: Client automatically verifies server availability before attempting connection, preventing connection errors.
 - **🚫 Port Conflict Prevention**: Server detects if a port is already in use and alerts the user to choose another port.